PermitBFT: Exploring the Byzantine Fast-Path

-The phase during which a node is the designated creator is loosely referred to as a \emph{round}.
-In every round, the nodes collectively grant permission to the next block creator to append a new block at a specific position in the block graph. \begin{definition} A \permit{} is a tuple $\mathtt{(round,\ position)}_{\sigma_{issuer}}$ signed by its issuing node. \end{definition} Intuitively, a permit certifies that a node has endorsed the distinguished creator of round \texttt{round} to create a new block at the specified \position{}. \begin{definition} A \Proof{} is a set of $2f + 1$ permits (from distinct nodes) for the same position and creator. \end{definition} In other words, a \Proof{} guarantees that the creator has been endorsed by a quorum of $2f + 1$ nodes for the specified position.
-As there are only $f$ byzantine nodes, observe that this must include at least $f + 1$ honest nodes, that is, an honest majority.
-Hence, a creator that receives $2f + 1$ permits for the same position is allowed produce a new block. \begin{definition} A \block{} is a tuple $\mathtt{(proof,\ transactions)}_{\sigma_{creator}}$ signed by the creator that is determined by the proof. \end{definition} Consequently, the \emph{block graph} is established through the position pointers enclosed in the \Proof{} of a \block{}.
-Assuming that byzantine nodes cannot forge the signature of any honest node, observe that a \block{} may only be created by the designated creator itself.
+\paragraph*{Block Creation}{ The \prot protocol is initialized with a genesis block that contains a fixed ordering of the participating nodes.
+All other blocks must be created by combining $(n-f)$ so-called \textit{permits} issued by the participating nodes. \begin{definition} A \permit is a tuple $\mathtt{(round,\ position)}_{\sigma_{issuer}}$ signed by its issuing node. \end{definition} Intuitively, a permit certifies that a node has endorsed the leader of the round to create a new block at the specified position.
+Each permit is bound to a specific position and block creator and permits can only be combined if they are issued for the same position and block creator. \begin{definition} A \Proof is a set of $2f + 1$ permits (from distinct nodes) for the same position and block creator. \end{definition} In other words, a \Proof guarantees that the creator has been endorsed by a quorum of $2f + 1$ nodes for the specified position.
+As there are only $f$ byzantine nodes, observe that this must include at least $f + 1$ correct nodes, that is, a correct majority.
+Hence, a creator that receives $2f + 1$ permits for the same position is allowed produce a new block. \begin{definition} A \block is a tuple $\mathtt{(proof,\ transactions)}_{\sigma_{creator}}$ signed by the creator that is determined by the proof. \end{definition} Blocks contain an ordered set of non-conflicting transactions that each block creator collects at its own discretion.
+Correct nodes will simply add all received transactions in FIFO order to accomplish fairness.
+In this way, \prot establishes a directed acyclic graph of blocks rooted in the genesis block.
+However, as we want to obtain a chain of committed blocks -- a \textit{blockchain} -- blocks may not be created at arbitrary positions of the graph. }

+\paragraph*{Commit Rule}{ Intuitively, the \prot algorithm needs to ensure that the graph of blocks allows to deduce a unique, totally-ordered path of committed blocks. \begin{definition} A block is said to be \textbf{committed} if there exists at least one child block. \end{definition} We will show in \Cref{sec:analysis} that the structure of the block graph maintained by the \prot protocol indeed allows to deduce a unique, totally-ordered set of committed blocks, thus establishing a blockchain.
+Optimistically, a single round of the protocol proceeds as follows. \begin{enumerate} \item Whenever a new block is received, nodes issue permits to the next block creator to append from the new block. \item When the next creator collects a quorum of $2f + 1$ \permits (i.e.\ obtains a proof), it creates a new block including all non-conflicting transactions that it received so far. \end{enumerate}

+In the best case, this procedure establishes a chain of blocks that may be interpreted as a linear log of transactions. }